Background: © Christian Obst

 I ask and interrogate a question that has always accompanied all kinds of modes of human intellectual and creative undertaking: What is the Human?
 What kind of animal, what type of creature is the human animal?
 In addition to engaging with various historical attempts at both formulating and answering this question, from philosophy and literature, I also explore the implications about human nature at work in various texts, ranging from Aristotle to Lessing, from Jakob Lenz to Karl Marx, and from Walter Benjamin to Goethe.

-“Demonic Ambiguity, Natural Philosophy, and Poetic Justice: Marx and Benjamin on Law and Language” (accepted with revisions at The Germanic Review)
+"Demonic Ambiguity, Natural Philosophy, and the Politics of the Pregnant Word: Marx and Benjamin on Law and Language," The Germanic Review: Literature, Culture, Theory, 100:2, 183-201, https://doi.org/10.1080/00168890.2025.2508992

 The Leaping Pig.
 Pigs and boars were traditionally associated with Epicurus.
 The forests in the Rhineland that Marx is writing about were also used for fattening semi-wild boar populations.
 The animals would roam the forests, looking for acorns, thus connecting Marx's discourse about poor people looking for wood with the ancient philosopher, performing a 'pig leap into the past.'
 The significance of the pig also underscores that the enjoyment of life is a free gift from nature.